 In fact, now is an opportune moment for the story these pictures tell.
 As things turned out, I was right.
 It was the end of an era, one that seems innocent now before the Internet and the World Trade Center.
 But it’s dangerous to oversimplify.
 Looking at the pictures today, one can only wonder how everything’s changed and nothing has changed.

-Altogether, sixty-seven images are shown here.
+Altogether, thirty-seven images are shown here.
 There are many more.
-In the beginning, I planned for a full text to accompany the pictures but today that seems superfluous.
+In the beginning, I planned for a full text to accompany the pictures but for now, the pictures can speak for themselves.

 Robert A. Pinkus